 Alexander: Aww!
 That’s tough.
 That would be a hard battle.
 I think that the Seeker would probably win against Seth, only because of his powers.
 Seth has super strength and is tough.
 I think Will from The Seeker might be a little scared of Seth at first because Seth’s a pretty tough guy, but he’d probably win because he can reverse time and he also has super strength and he can do a bunch of other stuff.
 So if anything was going bad, he could just go back in time and redo it.
 So it’s kind of unfair.

-Q: Alexander, did you know AnnaSophia before this movie or did you just meet on the set?
+Q: Alexander, did you know AnnaSophia before this movie?

 Alexander: Before my final audition, we met in the room with each other, just to see [if there was] chemistry . . . then after I booked the role, we started meeting a lot and started discussing our roles and where we wanted this movie to go.
 So I knew her from there.
 And honestly, we just connected like that.
 She’s just amazing.
 We just had so much fun on set.
 We were literally like brother and sister.
 It was awesome.

 [Nancy] That must have been easy then — playing brother and sister!
 Too bad the super power thing didn’t come naturally.

 Q: AnnaSophia, you wrote a short story called “Backseat Swamp.”
 Do you plan to write anything else?

 AnnaSophia: I have been writing a lot of school papers lately; does that count?
 I am working on developing a book, but it is in the early, early stages.

 [Nancy] It would be awesome if Scholastic published her book!
 Let me know, AnnaSophia, and I’ll just give one of the editors a call . . .
 Just kidding again.
 I don’t have that kind of power at all.

 Q: AnnaSophia, do you plan to write or record any more music, since you contributed to the Bridge to Terabithia soundtrack?